Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 Benefits:

-- Discount of 20% Genie+ service on days you use your pass for park admission.
+• Discount of 20% Genie+ service on days you use your pass for admission.

-- Discount of up to 50% on standard theme park parking at Mickey & Friends and Pixar Pals Parking Structures or the Toy Story Parking Area.
+• Discount of up to 50% on standard theme park parking at Mickey & Friends Parking Structure, Pixar Pals Parking Structure, and Toy Story Parking Area.

-- Disney PhotoPass digital photo downloads, including photos taken on rides AND posed photos taken by PhotoPass photographers (even with characters!) at different locations in the parks.
+• Disney PhotoPass digital photo downloads, including photos taken on rides AND posed photos taken by PhotoPass photographers (even with characters!) at select locations in the parks.

 Enchant Key [Currently Available For Renewal Only]